City of Greensboro Nonprofit Funding Process

 Regular meetings of the Community Partners Board members are held on the second Monday of every month at 5:30 pm in the Greensboro Department of Transportation conference room on the third floor of the Melvin Municipal Office Building.

-Community Partners Board Meeting Minutes for 2016
+Community Partners Board Meeting Minutes

 Need More Information?